-- A brief description of physical features of the site and adjacent parcels: The site is wooded and flat.
-The adjacent parcels are residential and undeveloped. - A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural):

-The neighborhood is mostly residential.

-- A discussion of site access and visibility: The site has good visibility and access from Grove Boulevard. - Any significant positive or negative aspects of the subject site: The site is near attractive single family homes. - A brief summary of the site's proximity to neighborhood services including shopping, medical care, employment concentrations, public transportation, etc.:
+- A brief description of physical features of the site and adjacent parcels: The site is mostly flat and wooded.
+There is a pond at the back. - A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural): - The neighborhood is mostly residential.
+Commercial lines both sides of King Avenue, near the site. - A discussion of site access and visibility: - The site has good visibility and good access from Gross Road. - Any significant positive or negative aspects of the subject site: - The site is convenient to goods and services. - A brief summary of the site's proximity to neighborhood services including shopping, medical care, employment concentrations, public transportation, etc.: - The site is convenient to goods and services.
+There is a Winn Dixie grocery store and a CVS across King Avenue, and Walmart is about two miles east of the site. - Discussion of public safety, including comments on local perceptions, maps, or statistics of crime in the area: - See section C.7.

-The site is within a mile of IGA Grocery, Family Dollar and Fred's.
-Other shopping, etc., is easy to drive to.

-• Discussion of public safety, including comments on local perceptions, maps, or statistics of crime in the area:

-See section C.7.
 The site does not appear to be in a problematic area.